saied83/product-cart/readme.md

-### can not able to complete this project because I was seen this on 20 December.
+### Can not able to complete this project because I was seen this on 20 December.
 I can only able to design the page with in 3 hours.
 As the deadline is today.
+Now I am working on this project again from 21 December Morning.

 # Product Detail Page